 FWS Employment (75 percent Federal Share – 25 percent Departmental Share) is partially funded by the federal government.
 To be eligible for Federal Work Study, the student must apply for financial aid during the academic year.
 FWS students are limited to working a maximum of 20 hours per week during periods of enrollment.

 Funds are awarded based on financial need and are awarded on a first-come, first-served basis, until all funds are exhausted.
 FWS students are expected to adhere to a work schedule agreed upon by both the student and the supervisor.
 Students are not permitted to work during hours when they are scheduled to be in class, even when a class is canceled or dismissed early.

 Positions vary from clerical work to lab assistants to reading, math, and science tutors for elementary school-aged children.
 Here is a chart to use as a guide to the types of positions available, a brief description of duties, and pay ranges.

 When the student is hired and has completed all necessary Human Resources paperwork, he or she may begin working.
 Please refer to the Important Dates to determine the first and last day students may work each semester.

-- A FWS student CANNOT be employed as a biweekly student worker (100 percent departmental funding), GRA, or GTA, AND as a Federal Work Study worker simultaneously.
+- FWS students CANNOT be employed as a biweekly student worker (100 percent departmental funding) without prior approval from the FWS Team.